Zoom revenue up 369%, set for strong growth

-San Francisco, March 2 (IANS) Riding on work-from-home scenario in the pandemic, video collaboration and chat platform Zoom has reported a staggering 369 per cent rise in its quarterly revenue at $882.5 million.
+San Francisco: Riding on work-from-home scenario in the pandemic, video collaboration and chat platform Zoom has reported a staggering 369 per cent rise in its quarterly revenue at $882.5 million.

 Net Income for the fourth quarter was $260.4 million, or $0.87 per share, the company announced on Monday.